MRBnn400/jhg/README.md

-this is a multifunctional software i am developing for cyber security this is our first version it is bugy it might work on your systems
+this is a tool designed for cber security this is an open source project anyone who wants to contribute may contribute

 to compile: